0install/0install-win/README.md

 - The directory `lib` contains pre-compiled 3rd party libraries which are not available via NuGet.
 - The directory `doc` contains scripts for generating source code and developer documentation.
 - The directory `modeling` contains UML and other diagrams.
-- The directory `isntaller` contains scripts for creating a Windows installer.
+- The directory `installer` contains scripts for creating a Windows installer.
 - The directory `bundled` contains a portable GnuPG distribution (Windows only) and an external solver (all platforms).
 - The directory `build` contains the results of various compilation processes.
 It is created on first usage.
 It can contain the following subdirectories:
   - Backend: Contains the libraries forming the Zero Install Backend.